We share these resources in the spirit of collaborative learning and not as an endorsement or sponsorship of any particular organization or position.

 There are many resources locally, nationally and internationally that can help us all do better and find our places in this important work.
 Our focus is on supporting and equipping interfaith leaders to join together to amplify efforts leading to equity, justice, compassion, understanding, and empathy.
 We recognize that people orient differently to religion, spirituality and worldviews, so leaders may include people from any spiritual home background with an interest in interfaith or inter-belief work committed to championing these values in the world.

 In this section you will find resources to support and inform your work.
 You can access volunteer and paid job opportunities, a religious holidays calendar, news and commentary, links to library material, and resources on networking as well as links to organizations that regularly conduct trainings.
-We share these resources in the spirit of collaborative learning and not as an endorsement of any particular organization or position.

 These are not meant to be an exhaustive list, rather a place to get started.
 Do you have a resource you think we should add?
 Let us know.